 This is a data sharing project with all other Local Government Pension Funds in Scotland.
-It allows funds to identify if a member has any LGPS records elsewhere in the country; information which is necessary to help administer the pension scheme and calculate pension benefits.
+It allows funds to identify if a member has any LGPS records elsewhere in the country; information which is necessary to help administer the pension scheme, calculate pension benefits and avoid overpayment of lump sum death grants.